portellam/auto-xorg/README.md

 * switching the boot VGA (**https://github.com/portellam/deploy-VFIO-setup/**)
 * deploying multiple setups

-Note, I don't believe the Linux team or VFIO community has made a script for a purpose like this before.
-In response, I made this script and enjoyed learning something new!
+As of when I started this project, I fail to find another similar script such as this.
+I am proud for this to be my first foray into Bash programming, and happy to share with the VFIO community.

 ## Disclaimer
-Tested on Debian Linux, personal laptop (Thinkpad T500-series, with NVIDIA Optimus) and desktop (Intel Core 9th Gen. and Z390 motherboard).
+Tested on Debian Linux, on my personal laptop PC (Thinkpad T500-series, with NVIDIA Optimus) and desktop PC (Intel Core 9th Gen. and Z390 motherboard).

-The given desktop (active GPUs are NVIDIA and AMD) has no issues and works as expected. however laptop has some.
+My desktop (active GPUs are NVIDIA and AMD) has no issues and works as expected.
+I daily drive this Desktop, and Auto-Xorg is a bonus for swapping boot VGA devices.

+However my laptop has some issues:
-On the given Laptop, **lspci** parses Intel VGA driver **"i915"** (which is blacklisted and superseded by **"modesetting**").
+        * **lspci** parses Intel VGA driver **"i915"** (which is blacklisted and superseded by **"modesetting**").
 This driver mis-match causes Auto-Xorg to write an invalid Xorg configuration file.
+        * the laptop does not support VGA passthrough at all.
+For this use-case, Auto-Xorg will provide zero benefit.

 ## To-do
 In the future, I would like to create a specific, distro-independent function.
 The function will check for if the more recent Intel driver (**"modesetting"**) is present or not, and apply an Xorg file accordingly.